How To Hop On The Tie Dye Trend Using Stuff Already In Your Cupboards

 First and foremost, you're going to need gloves, whether it's plastic gloves or your classic marigolds.
 Everything else is subject to what you can get your hands on.

-- A few squeezy bottles (you can use old squeezy ketchup bottles or a washing up liquid bottles and if you can get your hands on an actual squeezy bottle, even better — they can sometimes be found in supermarket baking sections.
+- A few squeezy bottles (you can use old squeezy ketchup bottles or washing up liquid bottles.
+But if you can get your hands on an actual squeezy bottle, even better — they can sometimes be found in supermarket baking sections.)

 - Some rubber bands (you'll need a few).